 The format method for Python strings (introduced in 2.6) is very flexible and powerful.
 It’s also easy to use, but the documentation is not very clear.
 It all makes sense with a few examples.
-I’ll start with one and add more as I have time:
+I’ll add more as I have time:

 Formatting a floating-point number